HarrisonAllen/neuromodular-wiki/_pages/gui/installing.md

 7. You can now launch `Neuromodular`

 ## Changelogs
+* v1.1.1
+    * Added option to change the unit of time on the graphs
+    * Changed settings menu layouts to allow for resizing and scrolling, useful for smaller screens
+    * Data export now includes both time since first data point and seconds since epoch
 * v1.1.0
     * Added low battery notification
     * Added option to auto-test LED fibers every x minutes